google/WebFundamentals/src/content/en/updates/2017/10/devtools-release-notes.md

 </div>

-Multi-client remote debugging was the [number 1 most-popular DevTools issue on Crbug][Crbug], and number 3 across the entire Chromium project.
+Multi-client remote debugging was the [number 1 most-popular DevTools issue on crbug.com][Crbug], and number 3 across the entire Chromium project.
 Multi-client support also  opens up quite a few interesting opportunities for integrating other tools with DevTools, or using those tools in new ways.
 For example:

 [Crbug]: https://crbug.com/129539

+* An open DevTools window plus a connected protocol client.
+This includes Selenium/Chromedriver, Chrome debugging within VS Code or WebStorm, and WebSocket clients like Puppeteer.
-* Two WebSocket protocol clients, such as two Puppeteer sessions, can now connect to the same tab simultaneously.
+* Two separate WebSocket protocol clients (eg. [Puppeteer](https://github.com/GoogleChrome/puppeteer) or [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface)), can now connect to the same tab simultaneously.
 * Chrome Extensions using the `chrome.debugger` API can now run at the same time as DevTools.